dynatrace-oss/barista/libs/barista-components/secondary-nav/README.md

 ## Setting an active section and link

-In order to set the section to a highlighted active state, the `<dt-secondary-nav-section>` has a `active` input that can be used as a directive or as an input.
-In order to set a `dtSecondaryNavLink` to a highlighted active state, you must add the following css class:
+In order to set the section to a highlighted active state, simply add the `dtSecondaryNavLinkActive` directive to any link in the nav, section, or groups.
-`dt-secondary-nav-active`.
+This will cause the element to be styled in the active design.

 <ba-live-example name="DtExampleSecondaryNavActive"></ba-live-example>

+## Using Angular RouterLinkActive

+In order to dynamically expand and activate a section or a link, you an use the `routerLinkActive` directive directly on a link inside or outside of a group.

+<ba-live-example name="DtExampleSecondaryNavRouterLinkActive"></ba-live-example>

 ## Setting external links

-`<dt-secondary-nav>` can be used to route to external links when the `expandable` input is not included or set to false.
-Then you must use the `external` input.
+`<dt-secondary-nav>` can be used to route to external links.
+Instead of using `<dt-secondary-nav-section>`, use an anchor with the `dtSecondaryNavLink` directive.

 <ba-live-example name="DtExampleSecondaryNavExternal"></ba-live-example>

-## Disabling expandable sections

-In order to disable the expanding behavior of a section and use it as a regular menu link, do not include the `expandable` input on `<dt-secondary-nav-section>`.

-<ba-live-example name="DtExampleSecondaryNavExpandable"></ba-live-example>

 ## Removing the title